 - Bittersweet Ending: The Einzbern Consultation Room OVAs end with Taiga being separated from Irisviel, but not before Irisviel gives her the Einzbern Dojo sign.
 Taiga wakes up and begins wondering if her time in the dojo with Irisviel was All Just a Dream.
 Taiga discovers that she still has the sign, and although she'll never see Irisviel again, decides to start working towards teaching people how to overcome any and all "Bad Ends".

 - Black and Gray Morality: The only "white" moral characters are children: Ilya, Rin, and the children Caster and his Master have a habit of kidnapping and subjecting to a Fate Worse Than Death.

 - With a single surprisingly successful subversion, considering just how dark and cynical the series is.
 Saber, the styled "King of Knights", remains steadfastly honorable in all her engagements (even going so far as to cripple herself needlessly because she felt it fair), is willing to go to great risk to protect the innocent, disobeying the commands of her own Master and strategic sense, and is uncompromisingly loyal to Irisiviel.
-All this in spite of her ideals being openly mocked, mercilessly rebuked, coming face to face with the greatest failure of her code (Lancelot), and being forced by bad luck and fate to work with a person who most personifies her ideals deconstructed.
+All of this occurs in spite of her ideals being openly mocked, mercilessly rebuked, coming face-to-face with the greatest failure of her code (Lancelot), and being forced by bad luck and fate to work with a person who most personifies her ideals deconstructed.
 For Saber, the battle to retain her ideals amongst such Black and Gray Morality is just as real as the war itself.
-Of course, seeing who she really is, its to be expected.
+Of course, seeing who she really is, it's to be expected.